gorenje/millieons.org/about.md

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).

-*The present is a check whether we are what we would like to be in the future.*
+*The "now" is a checkup: are we who we want to be in the future?*

+*Besides sleepless nights and wet nappies, what has the future generation ever done for me?*